 1993: Jari Kurri scores his 100th career playoff goal to help the Los Angeles Kings defeat the Toronto Maple Leafs 4-2 in Game 3 of the Campbell Conference Final at the Forum in Inglewood, California.
 Kurri reaches the milestone by scoring a shorthanded goal 9:26 into the second period.

-1995: Detroit Red Wings goalie Mike Vernon makes 15 saves in a 6-0 victory against the San Jose Sharks in Game 1 of the Western Conference Semifinals at Joe Louis Arena.
+1995: Mike Vernon makes 15 saves in a 6-0 victory by the Detroit Red Wings against the San Jose Sharks in Game 1 of the Western Conference Semifinals at Joe Louis Arena.
 It's the fourth NHL playoff shutout for Vernon but his first since 1989.
 Sergei Fedorov has a goal and three assists for Detroit.

 2009: Sidney Crosby of the Pittsburgh Penguins becomes the third player in the history of the Stanley Cup Playoffs to score the first goal of the game six times in one playoff year.
 Crosby opens the scoring 1:51 after the opening faceoff and the Penguins defeat the Carolina Hurricanes 7-4 in Game 2 of the Eastern Conference Final at Mellon Arena.
 Evgeni Malkin scores three goals for the Penguins, who go on to sweep the series.